Sage Bambino Plus Review

 The Cleaning Cycle

 This is a backflush cycle.
-Backflushing is where you utilize a blind disk, or “backflush disk” which blocks the holes on the filter basket, and you put a cleaning tablet, or a little bit bit of backflush powder into this, and pull a series of short shots, simply.
+Backflushing is where you utilize a blind disk, or “backflush disk” which blocks the holes on the filter basket, and you put a cleaning tablet, or a bit bit of backflush powder into this, and pull a series of short shots, simply.

 At some point (it’s supposed to be after 200 shots) the bambino will start winking at you – alternately flashing the single shot and double shot buttons.
-This implies that it wants you to do a backflush cycle.
+This suggests that it wants you to do a backflush cycle.

 Ignore the stuff in the instructions about putting a bowl under the portafilter, it’s wrong.
 No water comes out of the portafilter, that’s the point of the backflush disk, it goes through the internals and directly into the drip tray.
-I think the reason for this misleading info in the instructions is that initially the backflush disk had a hole in it and water did come directly out of the group, nevertheless they changed this and didn’t change the instructions.
+I think the reason for this misleading info in the instructions is that initially the backflush disk had a hole in it and water did come directly out of the group, however they changed this and didn’t change the instructions.

 Some backflushing tips: